rng-guy/NFSMWBartender/APPENDIX.md

 * If you define no vehicle settings and no `default`, Bartender disables its detection feature.

+* If you don't define colours for both sight states, Bartender disables its vision-cone feature.

 * You can define a playlist of up to 20 tracks using the game's four interactive pursuit themes.
 By default, Bartender loops through this custom playlist from top to bottom in each pursuit.

 * For the pursuit-theme playlist, Bartender ignores themes that don't exist in the game.